boseokhong/PCS-analyzer/README.md

  ## Acknowledgements
- This project includes code or concepts derived from the work of Sebastian Dechert, licensed under the BSD 3-Clause License.
-The original code can be found [here](https://github.com/radi0sus/xyz2tab).
+ This project includes code or concepts from the work of Sebastian Dechert for implementing a 3D molecular scatter plot, licensed under the BSD 3-Clause License.
+The original code is available [here](https://github.com/radi0sus/xyz2tab).